 If your business premises are large and involve customers moving to different areas, provide regular stopping points where they can sit down.

-8. Try marketing directly to older customers.
 Recent research from Mailjet found that a quarter of older customers think brands are too focused on targeting younger consumers.
 A similar proportion felt that there was a lack of emphasis on customer service and advice.
 Older consumers are waiting to be wooed by businesses that can provide them with excellent customer service and products that fit with their lifestyle – whatever that may be.

 The UK population as a whole is getting significantly older.
 As the Baby Boomer generation (people born 1945-1965) hits retirement, there are far fewer younger people coming along behind them.
-A 2014 study found that from now until 2037, the 15-65 age group in the UK will increase by 29,000 each year, while the number of people age 65 and older will rise by 278,000 each year.
+A 2014 study found that until 2037, the 15-65 age group in the UK will increase by 29,000 each year, while the number of people age 65 and older will rise by 278,000 each year.

 But what does this mean in practical terms?
 Older people are more likely to own their own property than any other age group.
 With more households headed up by people over 65, they will be looking for skilled traders they can trust to help maintain them.
 They are also are one of the only demographics to increase their car use – this is particularly true of the over-75s.
 Again, they will need to maintain these vehicles and are less likely to be able to try DIY solutions.